axelcournac/Repeats_elements/README.md

 - a file containing the information concerning a biological parameter of the bins used for the analysis, i.e could be the GC content, the reads coverage, the chromosomes distribution.
 - the thresholds [min - max] for the normalization procedure that will exclude all bins with norms outside the ranges.
 It will notably filters poor interacting bins.

-To calculate the bins coverage from a file of output of alignment, we use the C code.
+To calculate the bins coverage from a file of output of alignment, we use the C code bins_coverage.c.
+This code takes as input a file that contains coordinates of the bins and alignment output file.

 ### Plots of the significant repeats: